FW 190 F-9 W.Nr 440 340

 Photo from Mark O'Boyle

-This FW 190 F-9 was flown to Villa Franca in northern Italy in the final days of the war by a German pilot.
-It was possibly intended for N.S.Gr.
-9, which had recently left this airfield.
-The next FW 190 F-9 from this block, W.Nr 440 341 was found at München-Neubiberg, and it also had no unit markings.
-München-Neubiberg was a major location for aircraft supply to Italy during the war.[1]
+This FW 190 F-9 was flown to Villafranca in northern Italy on 25 April 1945 by a German pilot.
+It was probably intended for N.S.Gr.
+9, which had only recently left that airfield.
+The next FW 190 F-9 from this block, WNr.
+440 341, was found at München-Neubiberg, and it also had no unit markings.
+München-Neubiberg was a major location for aircraft supply to Italy during the war.
+Another aircraft from this production block, WNr.
+440 323, also served with N.S.Gr.
+9.[1]
+The US 85th Mountain Infantry reported the following about the capture of Villafranca:

 The photos above were taken by an American servicemen, 1/Lt.
 Ken O'Boyle.
-Mr. O'Boyle, who passed away in 1987, wrote the following home about this aircraft on 7 May 1945:
+Mr. O'Boyle, who passed away in 1987, wrote the following in a letter home on 7 May 1945 about this aircraft:

 "A Focke-Wulf 190 was captured intact - the others were burned in their hardstands.
 A funny story about the FW 190 - the pilot, an Eyetie, set it down and when he turned off the engine was surprised to see a flock of doughboys levelling rifles at him.
 He later said he thought the field was still held by the Jerries - that happened the day before we got up here."
 [2]

-A member of the 57th FG, Dwight Orman, submitted his photos of this aircraft to www.web-birds.com, and he wrote the following about it:
+A member of the 57th FG, Dwight Orman, submitted his photos of this aircraft to www.web-birds.com [site now defunct], and he wrote the following about it:

 "Late in the war we used a recently vacated German airfield at Villa Franco - story as I heard it - German pilot landed in his FW 190 thinking his guys were still there - on landing roll saw all the P-47s lined up - fled the scene with engine idling and brakes set - infantry guards used rifle butts to hole the canopy and while screwing around in the cockpit pulled the gear handle - last two pics show we extended the gear and towed it to the ramp - tarp over the canopy."